Anthony-Nolan/Atlas/README_Integration.md

 This README should cover the necessary steps to integrate ATLAS into another system, assuming it has been fully set up.

-This document covers tuning the configuration of Atlas to suit your needs.

 * PREVIOUS: [Deployment](./README_Deployment.md), [Configuration](./README_Configuration.md)
 * NEXT: [Support](./README_Support.md)